 Represented a food producer before the U.S. Court of Appeals for the Seventh Circuit panel in a Biometric Information Privacy Act (BIPA) dispute.
 The panel sided with client, ruling that the case did not belong in court because the issue is preempted by the Labor Management Relations Act (LMRA).
 The appeals court dismissed the five claims brought by workers who asserted their fingerprints were taken without consent in violation of BIPA.
 See 7th Circ.
 Won't Revive Workers' Biometric Privacy Suit, Law360, September 21, 2021.

-Member of a team that represented FDIC in a case alleging that the assignee of a bank parent company could not claim $265 million in tax refunds generated by failed subsidiary banks.
+Member of a team that represented FDIC in a case alleging assignee of a bank parent company could not claim $265 million in tax refunds generated by failed subsidiary banks.
 See, FBOP Can't Grab $265M Bank Tax Refunds, FDIC Says, Law360, June 12, 2014; Banks Say They’re Entitled to Debtor’s Tax Interest, Law360, August 27, 2014; Pensioners Get to Fight for Piece of $265M FBOP Pie, Law360, September 3, 2014; and FDIC Wants FBOP’s ‘Unclean Hands’ Defense Struck, Law360, September 16, 2016.

-Obtained a temporary restraining order on behalf of an internet information-monitoring company against a former employee who allegedly used cloud storage technology to steal the client's proprietary information.
+Obtained a temporary restraining order on behalf of an internet information-monitoring company against former employee who allegedly used cloud storage technology to steal the client's proprietary information.

 Represented major commercial airline against claims by former employee for gender discrimination claims.
 Obtained favorable settlement after demonstrating former employee’s termination was for nondiscriminatory reasons.